xiaolongbaoapp/xiaolongbaoAPP-privacy-policy/README.md

-# XiaolongbaoApp Privacy Policy
+# Privacy Policy for XiaolongbaoApp

-Thank you for using XiaolongbaoApp.
-We value your privacy and are committed to protecting it.
+**Last updated: July 25, 2025**

+Thank you for using **XiaolongbaoApp** — an educational application focused on delivering high-quality technical articles in the areas of computer science, artificial intelligence, GPU architecture, and related topics.

+We take your privacy seriously.
+This policy outlines how we handle your information.

 ---

-## Data Collection
+## 1. Data Collection

-XiaolongbaoApp does **not** collect, store, or share any personal data.
+XiaolongbaoApp does **not** collect, store, or process any personal data.

-- No login is required.
+- No login or user account is required.
-- No personal identifiers such as name, email, phone number, or address are collected.
+- We do not collect names, email addresses, phone numbers, or physical addresses.
-- The app does not access your camera, microphone, contacts, photo library, or location.
+- The app does not access your device’s camera, microphone, photo library, contacts, or location.
+- There are no forms or user-submitted content in the app.

 ---

-## Analytics
+## 2. Analytics and Tracking

-We do **not** use any third-party analytics services (such as Google Analytics or Firebase) in this app.
+We do **not** use any analytics tools or third-party tracking technologies, including but not limited to:

+- Google Analytics
+- Firebase Analytics
+- Crashlytics
+- Advertising or behavioral tracking tools

+Your usage of the app remains completely private and anonymous.

 ---

-## Data Sharing
+## 3. Data Sharing

-We do not share any data with third parties because no data is collected.
+Since we do not collect any user data, there is nothing to share with third parties.

+We also do not use any third-party SDKs that transmit information externally.

 ---

-## Children’s Privacy
+## 4. Children’s Privacy

-This app does not knowingly collect any personal information from children under the age of 13.
+XiaolongbaoApp does not knowingly collect any information from children under the age of 13.
+As no personal data is collected, the app is safe for users of all ages.

 ---

-## Contact Us
+## 5. Your Rights

+Because we do not collect any personal data, there is nothing to view, delete, or correct.
-If you have any questions or concerns about this Privacy Policy, please contact us at:
+However, if you have any questions or concerns, we are happy to respond.

-📧 **

 ---

-_Last updated: June 17, 2025_
+## 6. Contact Us

+If you have questions about this privacy policy, please contact us at:

+📧 **xiaolongbaoapp@protonmail.com**

+---

+We may update this policy from time to time to reflect changes in app features or legal requirements.
+Any changes will be posted on this page with an updated date.

+---

+✅ **No personal data.
+No tracking.
+No compromise.**
+That’s our commitment to you.